RedFerret61/VeeHarmGen/README.md

 ##### One measure harmonic rhythm

     cd ~/VeeHarmGen
-    chmod a+x run*
+    chmod a+x *.sh

     ./run.sh

         USAGE: ./run.sh mxlfile
-           where mxfile.mxl is in input/music e.g. ./run.sh music
+           where mxlfile.mxl is in input/music e.g. ./run.sh music
            Output is in output
         Produces harmonic rhythm placeholders and styles for the one measure harmonic rhythm.